Adil52786/MaskArchitectureAnomaly_CourseProject/README.md

-project source code for  Fundamentals of Artificial Intelligence, Machine and Deep Learning is attached here [FMDLPROJECT.ipynb](FMDLPROJECT.ipynb)
+project source code for  Fundamentals of Artificial Intelligence, Machine and Deep Learning is attached here [ProjectFAMLDL.ipynb](ProjectFAMLDL.ipynb)